 - On November 29, 2018 after Day 20 of bargaining, the ILEU filed another ULP due to coercive statements and continuing to bargain in bad faith.
 The case number is 22-CA-232016 (link is below).

-- The next bargaining session is scheduled for February 28, 2019.
+- The next bargaining session is being arranged for April 2019.

 Open Items on the Bargaining Table